What I have learned from quitting social media

 I don’t use any social media.
 Anymore.
 After spending around ten years on various different social media platforms, I made the decision a few months ago to let them all go.
 It has been a beautiful decision that I only wish I had made it sooner.
 Since quitting social media my days have been lighter, richer in time and much more tranquil.

 Before I share what I have gained from quitting social media, let me put a big disclaimer in place.
 I know there are many people who found community through Instagram, business success through Pinterest and a voice through Twitter.
-If the positives of social media outweigh the negative for you, then I cheer you on for using them.
+If the positives of social media outweigh the negatives for you, then I cheer you on for using them.
 Honestly.
 But if you feel that life could be a little sweeter without these apps, then I am here to confirm your feeling.

 What exactly have I quit